 The agency issues a formal garnishment or levy order when no payment or agreement is made.
 The order is served on the employer, who is legally required to withhold money from wages or other income sources.
 This order may also extend to a bank account or other property if allowed by law.

 Once the order is served, employers begin withholding during each pay period.
 Employees receive notice explaining the amount being garnished and their exemption rights.
-Utah provides 14 days to request a hearing, while the IRS provides Publication 1494 and requires forms to be returned within three days to determine exempt income.
+The IRS provides Publication 1494 and requires forms to be returned within three days to determine exempt income.

 While garnishment reduces disposable earnings, federal and state laws provide maximum amount rules.
 These rules protect basic living income sources, though tax debts often allow broader collection.